 Projected rainfall in the region during the summer months (figure 3 and figure 4) will have larger variability compared with temperature changes.
-It is expected that changes in precipitation will range from -0.5 to 0.5 mm/day with reduced patterns in precipitation by the end of the century.10 Drier conditions are more dominant in the northern Maghreb, and both scenarios show reduced average monthly precipitation, down to 8-10 mm, in the coastal regions, mainly around the Atlas Mountains in the west and in the upper Euphrates and Tigris river basins in the east.11 dry spells.
+It is expected there will be -0.5 mm to 0.5 mm less rain per day by the end of the century.10 Drier conditions are more dominant in the northern Maghreb, and both scenarios show reduced average monthly precipitation, down to 8-10 mm, in the coastal regions, mainly around the Atlas Mountains in the west and in the upper Euphrates and Tigris river basins in the east.11 dry spells.
 The summer season is projected to be longer, especially in the Mediterranean and the northern parts of the Arabian Peninsula.12